SNAP Benefits in Kansas: How to Apply and Qualify

 How to Contact EBT Customer Service in Kansas

-• For application help, call the Kansas Department for Children and Families (DCF) Customer Service Assistance line at 1-833-765-2003.
+For questions about your benefits or application, call the Kansas Department for Children and Families (DCF) at 1-833-765-2003.

-• This helpline is available on weekdays from 8:00 a.m. to 5:00 p.m.
-Central Time for questions about benefits, applications, and other EBT issues.
+Customer service is available Monday through Friday, from 8:00 a.m. to 5:00 p.m.
+Central Time.
+They can help with your application and other EBT issues.

 See Kansas EBT Customer Service Contacts